-I replayed every word in my head.
-I was trying to speak from love, with gentleness and compassion, being real about my own need, sin, and redemption.
+Later, I replayed every word in my head.
+I had tried come alongside her, speak with love, gentleness and compassion, and being real about my own brokenness, failures, sin, and redemption.

-I decided to claim that promise and went outside to find some quiet and pray.
-My daughter is wonderful at a great many things, but being quiet is not one of them. 🙂
+Trying not to let my hurt derail me, I needed some time with God.
+Seeking His solace and comfort, I went outside to be alone to pray.
+My daughter is wonderful at a great many things, but being quiet is not one of them. 😉

 “Dear God, I don’t know what to do.
 How do I deal with this pain?
-How do I heal this fractured relationship?
-How can I respond now in the best way to witness to her in the future?
+What should I do to heal this fractured relationship?
 How can I be obedient to you in the middle of this hurt?”
 Tears filled my eyes as I prayed.